 PARISH MAGAZINE PUBLICATIONS - Monthly contributions to the community publication

 UNDERSTANDING MARA - Our children visited St James the Great Church to work alongside our friends there to develop their understanding of Tanzania.
 The parish shares a link with Mara and together we are creating a three way community link between school-parish-Mara.
+Reverend Kevin and Mr Wainwright studied our community and school partnership with the region of Mara and, in particular, Ragata School.
+Our friends are in our prayers and thoughts and we have learned much about respect and tolerance for beliefs and ways of life.
+It is interesting to see how an non-white Christian community live together and how they have the same beliefs as ourselves but often live in very different ways.

 UNDERSTANDING COMMUNION - Reverend Kevin leads the children through the meaning of communion, the significance of the service and show them how communion is given.
 All children in KS2 visit church.
 Our KS1 and reception children share a special act of worship in the school hall.